Olympus E-PL9 vs TG-5

 It is notable that the E-PL9 has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL9 and the TG-5 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the E-PL9 followed on from the Olympus E-PL8.
+Both the E-PL9 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Which of the two cameras – the Olympus E-PL9 or the Olympus TG-5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.